walnuthq/madara-docs/docs/quickstart/run_appchain.md

 ### Step 2: Start the runner

-Next, in the `madara-cli` folder, run the following to start the Madara runner:
+Next, in the `madara-cli` folder, run the following command to start the Madara runner:

 ```bash
 cargo run create